 Trump, Buttigieg escalate cash battle with impressive hauls

-WASHINGTON (AP) — The battle for campaign cash is escalating as President Donald Trump posted a massive second quarter haul on Tuesday, while a fresh-faced Indiana mayor outraised Sen. Bernie Sanders, one of the most prominent names in Democratic politics.
+WASHINGTON (AP) — The battle for campaign cash is escalating as President Donald Trump posted a massive second quarter haul, while a fresh-faced Indiana mayor outraised Sen. Bernie Sanders, one of the most prominent names in Democratic politics.

-Together, the early numbers emerging from top campaigns preview the challenges that lie ahead, particularly for Democrats.
-While Trump amasses a fortune, Democrats worry their long, potentially divisive primary will give the president an advantage going into the general election.
+Together, the early numbers emerging this week from top campaigns preview the challenges that lie ahead, particularly for Democrats.
+While Trump amasses a fortune, Democrats worry their long, potentially divisive primary will give the Republican president an advantage going into the 2020 general election.

 "The danger here is that Trump gets a free year to meddle," said Ben LaBolt, the national press secretary for President Barack Obama's reelection campaign.